Paraguayan War: Paraguay

-According to some historians, Paraguay began the war with over 60,000 trained men—38,000 of whom were already under arms—400 cannons, a naval squadron of 23 steamboats (vapores) and five river-navigating ships (among them the Tacuarí gunboat).
+According to some historians, Paraguay began the war with over 60,000 trained men—38,000 of whom were already under arms—400 cannons, a naval squadron of 23 steamboats and five river-navigating ships (among them, the gunboat Tacuarí).

 Communication in the Río de la Plata basin was maintained solely by river, as very few roads existed.
 Whoever controlled the rivers would win the war, so Paraguay had built fortifications on the banks of the lower end of the Paraguay River.

 However, recent studies suggest many problems.
 Although the Paraguayan army had between 70,000 and 100,000 men at the beginning of the conflict, they were badly equipped.
 Most infantry armaments consisted of inaccurate smooth-bore muskets and carbines, slow to reload and short-ranged.
 The artillery was similarly poor.
 Military officers had no training or experience, and there was no command system, as all decisions were made personally by López.
 Food, ammunition, and armaments were scarce, with logistics and hospital care deficient or nonexistent.
 The nation of about 450,000 people could not stand against the Triple Alliance of 11 million people.

+The Paraguayan army during peacetime prior to the war was made up of eight infantry battalions of 800 men each but had only been able to muster 4,084 Infantrymen with five cavalry regiments, nominally 2,500 (2,522 in reality) and two artillery regiments, with 907 men.
+By March 1865, six new infantry battalions and eight cavalry regiments had been formed.
+In addition, the Paraguayans could rely on their militia which consisted of all able-bodied men which, as the war continued, began to include increasingly younger and older men.